niladrighosh03/Automation-with-Python/README.md

 # Automation-with-Python
-A small python project based on excel automation
+A small python project based on excel automation using openpyxl